MusalX/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8 list the content in an other file using ls > file
-9 duplicae the last line, is like appending the last line on the same file 10 find file ysing find type -f for file . for current directory -name for criteria and - delete for action
+9 duplicae the last line, is like appending the last line on the same file 10 find file ysing find type -f for file . for current directory -name for criteria and - delete for action 11 find directeory that -not -name to exclude some, outpout line will be counted